 However you approach the essay, try to choose a particular aspect of your study abroad that you couldn’t experience in your own hometown.

 Other Learning Opportunities

-Sometimes you learn outside of boxed categories such as these.
+Sometimes you learn outside of boxed categories.

 - Maybe you took music lessons, or you created your own small business.